Azure/azure-sdk-for-python/sdk/storage/azure-storage-blob-changefeed/README.md

 #### Clients

 The Blob ChangeFeed SDK provides one client:
-ChangeFeedClient: get change feed events by page, get all change feed events, get events in a time range, start listing events with a continuation token
+* ChangeFeedClient: this client allows you to get change feed events by page, get all change feed events, get events in a time range, start listing events with a continuation token.

 ## Examples